MAM

 Christina Elliot, Senior Producer, The Place

 It’s not often that one encounters* work in theatre and performance that feels utterly distinctive.
 When you do, it leaps out.
-I’d heard of Jen and her work before I met her and so first I’d looked at I Heart Catherine Pistachio online and it did that - it leapt out.
-A rare collision of dark absurd humour with a sharp and delicate kind of honesty.
 It didn’t look or sound like anything I was aware of being made in the UK.
 The choreography shifts between a consciously awkward mawkish physicality and a fluidity that has real beauty in it.
 It’s tender, clever, human and humane work.

 Richard Gregory, Artistic Director, Quarantine